TheForceEngine/TheForceEngine.github.io/downloads.md

 These builds are for testing only.
 The following features still do not work:
 * iMuse - only the base track plays.
 * Sound volume and attenuation is inaccurate compared to DOS.
-* Cutscenes do not play.
-* There are no mission briefings.
-* You cannot bring up the PDA.
-* Only 320x200 mode works at the moment.
-* There is no game end.

 ### Known Issues
 Some of these are bugs, others simply haven't been integrated or implemented yet.